 For patients suffering from rheumatoid arthritis who have lost mobility due to joint failure, knee replacement surgery is often necessary.
 Total knee replacement is a complex, four-step surgical procedure involving removing the damaged area and replacing it with an implant, between which a plastic spacer is placed to create smooth motion in the joint.

 The problem with traditional knee replacement surgery is often the fit the surgeon accomplishes, as every patient is unique – there is no one-size-fits-all when placing an implant.
-Decisions are typically made by surgeons once the knee joint is opened, accessed, and evaluated.
+Decisions are typically made by surgeons once the knee joint is opened, assessed, and evaluated.
 A poorly-placed or misaligned implant will fail, if not early after surgery, within a short time.
 Patients who have had this problem can only resolve it through undergoing revision surgery, removing the failed implant, re-preparing the bone, and then placing a new implant.

 In the Nanoknee surgical method, the process starts by creating an accurate, 3D model of the patient’s knee joint to carefully plan surgery.
 The ability to determine size and orientation of the implants prior to surgery to make it possible to create the most natural motion and feel in the knee joint.
 The Nanoknee system involves a minimally invasive surgical technique causing less trauma for a faster recovery.